 I had several opportunities to start a business, but had to turn them down because I needed my current employer’s insurance.
 For the past ten years of my career, I would rather have worked in a different field, but did not have a choice because my employer offered good health insurance, which was becoming very difficult to find.

-(Testimony to the Maine Insurance & Financial Services Committee, January 9, 2014)
+(Testimony to the Maine Legislature’s Insurance & Financial Services Committee, January 9, 2014)

-At the golden age of 65, Medicare arrived in a blaze of light and I saw an orthopedic surgeon who declared that I needed 2 hip replacements that could be done, he thought, ‘less invasively.’
+At the golden age of 65, Medicare arrived in a blaze of light and I saw an orthopedic surgeon who declared that I needed two hip replacements that could be done, he thought, ‘less invasively.’
 When we viewed the X-rays however, he chastised me for waiting so long, stated that my condition had progressed too far.
-He then provided me with 2 ‘traditionally implanted’ new steel hips that have carried me happily along more than 6 years now.
+He then provided me with two ‘traditionally implanted’ new steel hips that have carried me happily along more than six years now.

 The ACA is unaffordable